Athlon007/Leomard/README.md

 Start the app, you can login by clicking "Profile" in the bottom left corner.

 *Note: You may be prompted to allow the app to access your Keychain.
-This is required to store your login credentials.*
+This is required to store your authorization token.*

 ## Screenshots